 Dogecoin started trading on a mildly positive note on March 1, but the first week itself saw bears coming in when it faced rejection at $0.0025.
 The coin kept gradually dropping till March 12, and then the next day, it sharply bottomed to $0.0013.
 After an initial rebound, Dogecoin price consolidated while holding no positive momentum.

 Dogecoin is still below the 38.20% fib level till now except for a few spikes above it at $0.0019.
 Here, the moving averages are also confirming the current bearish nature of the coin while the MACD chart is on the negative zone with its MACD line on the downside.
-To know more details, just have a look at our DOGE Price Prediction, where you will get future ups and downs precise information in one place.
+To know more details, just have a look at our Dogecoin future price page, where you will get future ups and downs precise information in one place.

 Dogecoin has spent the last two days with a few ups and downs, and that is why we cannot deny the possibility of further downside volatility.
 The coin has traced an impulse pattern over these days, and a few spikes above $0.0018 can also be spotted.